All Episodes

 58% increase in black Americans on food stamps just since Obama's been president.

-Now how are liberal policies helping black America, Hispanic America, and all of America.
+Now, how are liberal policies helping black America, Hispanic America, and all of America?

 And I think a lot of this is a direct consequence of liberal policies that fail.

-Well, I think and that's what this election is about.
+Well, I think, and that's what this election is about.

-You know, with all of the discussion, this election for me comes down to very simple differences, very but very profound differences.
+You know, with all of the discussion, this election for me comes down to very simple differences, but very profound differences.

-For example, the type of Supreme Court justices that Trump will appoint, the type of tax cuts he will employ, his belief in energy independence, his belief in securing our border, rebuilding our military, education back to the states, better trade deals, replacing Obamacare, recognizing evil in our time radical Islam, protecting our second amendment rights.
+For example, the type of Supreme Court justices that Trump will appoint, the type of tax cuts he will employ, his belief in energy independence, his belief in securing our border, rebuilding our military, education back to the states, better trade deals, replacing Obamacare, recognizing evil in our time, radical Islam, protecting our Second Amendment rights.

-They don't talk about Hillary who lies compulsively with regularity to the media people that is ethically challenged, that has compromised her every office she's ever held.
+They don't talk about Hillary who lies compulsively with regularity to the media people that is ethically challenged, that has compromised every office she's ever held.

 That doesn't get discussed.

-Well, and as you point out about my article in Wall Street Journal, I mean, we're we really are in a period of very, very big choices.
+Well, and as you point out about my article in Wall Street Journal, I mean, we really are in a period of very, very big choices.

 They'd make it worse.

-I think that their policies would uh destroy innovation in the United States, force it to leave the country.
+I think that their policies would destroy innovation in the United States, force it to leave the country.

 And it's tragic because we're right at the edge of a period where we may be able to cure virtually everything.